trpubz/sweater_weather/README.md

         server_selection_timeout: 1
 ```
 <br>
-Mongodb needs to be running locally for the test/development suite to function.
+- Mongodb needs to be running locally for the test/development suite to function.

-[Install MongoDB on macOS](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) if you haven't already. <br>
+  - [Install MongoDB on macOS](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) if you haven't already.
-    If installed with Homebrew, then start up the mongodb server with <br>
+  - If installed with Homebrew, then start up the mongodb server with <br>
-`brew services start mongodb/brew/mongodb-community` and stop with <br>
+  - `brew services start mongodb/brew/mongodb-community` and stop with <br>
-`brew services stop mongodb/brew/mongodb-community`<br>
+  - `brew services stop mongodb/brew/mongodb-community`<br>
-Optionally: use MongoDB Compass to inspect local MongoDBs.
+  - Optionally: use MongoDB Compass to inspect local MongoDBs.

-* How to run the test suite
+## How to run the test suite

-ensure `gem "mongoid-rspec"` (used in-place of Should Matchers on Models) &&
+- ensure `gem "mongoid-rspec"` (used in-place of Should Matchers on Models) &&
-`gem "database_cleaner-mongoid"` has been installed<br>
+`gem "database_cleaner-mongoid"` has been installed.

 Either in the `[rails_helper.rb]` or `before :each` in the spec files, add `DatabaseCleaner.clean` to clean the db. <br>

-*Run the tests* <br>
+### *Run the tests* <br>
 `bundle exec rspec` : for all tests<br>
 `bunlde exec rspec spec/api/v0` : for api endpoint tests

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)

 This project uses Redis as a caching service.
 Start the redis server with `redis-server` <br>